apache/flink-cdc/docs/content/docs/connectors/legacy-flink-cdc-sources/oceanbase-cdc.md

 **Note:** Refer to [flink-sql-connector-oceanbase-cdc](https://mvnrepository.com/artifact/com.ververica/flink-sql-connector-oceanbase-cdc), more released versions will be available in the Maven central warehouse.

-For JDBC driver, the cdc jar above already contains MySQL JDBC driver 5.1.47, which is our recommended version.
 Due to the license issue, we can not include the OceanBase JDBC driver in the cdc jar.
 If you need to use it, you can download it from [here](https://repo1.maven.org/maven2/com/oceanbase/oceanbase-client/2.4.2/oceanbase-client-2.4.2.jar) and put it under `<FLINK_HOME>/lib/`, you also need to set the start option `jdbc.driver` to `com.oceanbase.jdbc.Driver`.

 Setup OceanBase and LogProxy Server
 ----------------------